 Primary amenorrhea is when a girl has not yet started her monthly periods, and she:

 Primary amenorrhea; No periods - primary; Absent periods - primary; Absent menses - primary; Absence of periods - primary

-Most girls begin menstruating between ages 9 and 18, with an average of around 12 years old.
-Primary amenorrhea typically occurs when a girl is older than 15, further testing may be needed.
+Most girls begin their periods between ages 9 and 18.
+The average is around 12 years old.
+If no periods have occured when a girl is older than 15, further testing may be needed.
 The need is more urgent if she has gone through other normal changes that occur during puberty.
-Primary amenorrhea may occur with or without other signs of puberty.

 Being born with incompletely formed genital or pelvic organs can lead to a lack of menstrual periods.
 Some of these defects include:

 Hormones play a big role in a woman's menstrual cycle.
 Hormone problems can occur when: